 About BirdLife Americas

 BirdLife International is a global Partnership of NGOs striving to conserve birds, their habitats and global biodiversity, working with people towards the sustainable use of natural resources.
-Currently the Partnership works in 121 countries through national grassroots conservation NGOs.
+Currently the Partnership works in 120 countries through national grassroots conservation NGOs.

-Argentina, Bahamas, Belize, Bolivia, Brazil, Canada a, Canada b, Chile, Cuba, Dominican Republic, Ecuador, El Salvador, Falkland Islands (Malvinas), Mexico, Panama, Paraguay, Puerto Rico (to USA), Uruguay and USA.
+Argentina, Bahamas, Belize, Bolivia, Brazil, Colombia, Canada a, Canada b, Chile, Cuba, Dominican Republic, Ecuador, El Salvador, Falkland Islands (Malvinas), Mexico, Panama, Paraguay, Puerto Rico (to USA), Uruguay and USA.

 In countries where BirdLife does not have an official Partner, it works through other NGOs, governments and country programmes.
-Throughout the Americas, more than 50,000 members and over 1,000 staff are engaged in the regional implementation of BirdLife’s global programmes.
+Throughout the Americas, more than 50,000 members and over 1,000 staff are engaged in the regional implementation of BirdLife’s Global Programmes.

-The regional implementation of BirdLife Global programmes by the BirdLife Americas Partnership is supported by the regional Secretariat based in Quito, Ecuador.
+The regional implementation of BirdLife Global Programmes by the BirdLife Americas Partnership is supported by the regional Secretariat based in Quito, Ecuador.